 “High” then “stoned”

-The main attraction of non-therapeutic cannabis use is the high—a kind of euphoria—caused by the THC.
+The main attraction of non-medical cannabis use is the high—a kind of euphoria—caused by the THC.
 Occasional users tend to experience the main effects in two successive phases:

 - Phase 1, the high, beginning within minutes of inhalation or about an hour after ingestion: